The doctoral programme usually lasts for six semesters.

 Information on admission

-Admission to a doctoral program at the Faculty of Civil Engineering is granted by the completion of a master’s or Diploma program qualifying for this purpose.
+Admission to a doctoral program at the Faculty of Civil and Environmental Engineering is granted by the completion of a master’s or Diploma program qualifying for this purpose.
 The admission occurs with the necessary documents during the admission period at the Admissions Office.

 However, since there is no obligation to supervise dissertations, please clarify the topic and the supervision before enrollment!